NETWAYS/foreman-training/installation/04_installation.md

 ### Add the domain 'localdomain' and associate Smart proxy 'foreman.localdomain'

-Click on 'New Domain' and in the dialog insert:

-* DNS domain: 'localdomain'
-* DNS Proxy: 'foreman.localdomain'

-If the domain 'localdomain' was already created click on the domain name and change the DNS Proxy to 'foreman.localdomain'.
-Ensure organization and location are set to "Default Organization" and "Default Location".
+As the domain 'localdomain' will already be created click on the domain name and change the DNS Proxy to 'foreman.localdomain'.

 Press 'Submit' to store the configuration.